-As social media becomes more sophisticated, brands are beginning to realize that it’s only not a channel for maintaining personal relations, but it can also progress into building professional relations as well.
+As social media becomes more sophisticated, brands slowly realize that it’s only not a channel for maintaining personal relations.
+Still, it can also progress into building professional connections as well.
 With social media, you can build a community for your brand.

-And with customer expectations rising every year, the line between personal and professional relations are becoming more blurred.
+And with customer expectations rising every year, the line between personal and professional relations is becoming more blurred.
 Now, customers expect omnichannel support over social media.

 Importance of social media customer service